-Pivot Arts and Loyola University’s Department of Fine and Performing Arts (DFPA) continue their partnership with a unique Performing Arts Incubator Program for professional artists, which includes mentorships for Loyola undergraduates.
-This year for the first time the incubator will take place during Loyola’s summer session and culminate with a showing of works-in-progress as part of the Pivot Arts Festival.
-The entire program runs from May 21-June 10.
-Applications for next year’s program will open in the fall and you can apply here: APPLY.
+Pivot Arts and Loyola University’s Department of Fine and Performing Arts continue their partnership with a unique Performing Arts Incubator Program for professional artists, which includes mentorships for Loyola undergraduates.
+The 2019 incubator will take place at Loyola University Chicago from May 20 – June 9 and culminate with a showing of works-in-progress as part of the 2019 Pivot Arts Festival.
+Applications are available HERE.

-The program provides companies and/or ensembles of artists time and space to develop work that is innovative and often blurs the boundaries between music, dance, theater and other disciplines.
-Projects are often devised works, scripts-in-progress and range from the gem of an idea to a nearly completed work that needs more time in development.
+The program provides companies, and/or ensembles of artists and collaborators, time and space to develop contemporary performance that often blurs the boundaries between music, dance, theater and other disciplines.
+Projects are often devised works, scripts-in-progress, dance/theater works and range from the gem of an idea to a nearly completed work that needs more time in development.

 2018 INCUBATOR PROJECTS: